dbstjrgus/Magister/README.md

 After the loss of Lee Sae Dol against AlphaGo in 2016, what most people don't know is that Google had two more deepmind AIs developed.
 Maister (p) and Magister (p).
 They each went 33 - 0 and 35 - 0 (i think) on the largest online Baduk platform, beating the best players in the world like it was nothing.
 That is why I decided to name my project Magister.

 To be completely honest, I tried reinforcement learning and failed.
+There are also some print statements to help me debug

 ## How to run
 ```bash